July 18, 1999: The day Pat Rafter downed Todd Martin in an epic, controversial Davis Cup clash

-In the following years, Todd Martin’s serve and volley game helped him reaching the semi-finals a second times in London in 1996 (defeated by MaliVai Washington, 5-7, 6-4, 6-7, 6-3, 10-8).
-Todd Martin had also claimed eight titles on the tour, the last one at the 1999 Sydney Open, where he beat Alex Corretja in the final (6-3, 7-6).
-Injured in 1997, he would come back in 1998 without performing well in major tournaments, but in 1999, he was back in the top 10 after reaching the quarter-finals at both the Australian Open and Wimbledon.
+In the following years, Todd Martin’s serve and volley game helped him reaching the semi-finals a second time in London in 1996 (defeated by MaliVai Washington, 5-7, 6-4, 6-7, 6-3, 10-8).
+Martin had also claimed eight titles on the tour, the last one at the 1999 Sydney Open, where he beat Alex Corretja in the final (6-3, 7-6).
+Injured in 1997, he would come back in 1998 without performing well in major tournaments, but in 1999, he was back in the top-10 after reaching the quarter-finals at both the Australian Open and Wimbledon.

 The place: The famous Longwood Cricket Club, Massachusetts